ovito-org/GenerateRandomSolution/README.md

 # Generate Random Solution
-OVITO Python script modifier to chang the particle type values to create a random solid solution of a given composition.
+OVITO Python script modifier to change the particle type values to create a random solid solution of a given composition.

 ## Description
-Python script modifier for OVITO that changes the particle types in the whole data collection or a selected subset of particles to match a user provided target concentration.
+Python script modifier for OVITO that changes the particle types in the whole data collection or a selected subset of particles to match a user-provided target concentration.
 The new particle types are distributed randomly to approximate a perfect random solid solution.

 ## Parameters
 - `only_selected` / "only selected": Apply the modifier only to the selected particles.